Wildfire: Carbon dioxide and other emissions from fires

-Wildfires can affect local atmospheric pollution, and release carbon in the form of carbon dioxide.
-Wildfire emissions contain fine particulate matter which can cause cardiovascular and respiratory problems.
-Increased fire byproducts in the troposphere can increase ozone concentration beyond safe levels.
-Forest fires in Indonesia in 1997 were estimated to have released between 0.81 and 2.57 gigatonnes (0.89 and 2.83 billion short tons) of CO2 into the atmosphere, which is between 13%–40% of the annual global carbon dioxide emissions from burning fossil fuels.
+Forest fires in Indonesia in 1997 were estimated to have released between 0.81 and 2.57 gigatonnes (0.89 and 2.83 billion short tons) of CO2 into the atmosphere, which is between 13–40% of the annual global carbon dioxide emissions from burning fossil fuels.

 In June and July 2019, fires in the Arctic emitted more than 140 megatons of carbon dioxide, according to an analysis by CAMS.
 To put that into perspective this amounts to the same amount of carbon emitted by 36 million cars in a year.
 The recent wildfires and their massive CO2 emissions mean that it will be important to take them into consideration when implementing measures for reaching greenhouse gas reduction targets accorded with the Paris climate agreement.
 Due to the complex oxidative chemistry occurring during the transport of wildfire smoke in the atmosphere, the toxicity of emissions was indicated to increase over time.

 Atmospheric models suggest that these concentrations of sooty particles could increase absorption of incoming solar radiation during winter months by as much as 15%.
 The Amazon is estimated to hold around 90 billion tons of carbon.
-As of 2019, earth's atmosphere has 415 parts per million of carbon, and the destruction of the Amazon would add about 38 parts per million.
+As of 2019, the earth's atmosphere has 415 parts per million of carbon, and the destruction of the Amazon would add about 38 parts per million.

+Some research has shown wildfire smoke can have a cooling effect.

+Research in 2007 stated that black carbon in snow changed temperature three times more than atmospheric carbon dioxide.
+As much as 94 percent of Arctic warming may be caused by dark carbon on snow that initiates melting.
+The dark carbon comes from fossil fuels burning, wood and other biofuels, and forest fires.
+Melting can occur even at low concentrations of dark carbon (below five parts per billion).